 About Conference

-We are delighted to extend a warm invitation to participants from around the globe to join us at the "7th International Conference on Antimicrobial and Antibacterial Agents," scheduled to take place on December 02-03, 2024 in Prague, Czech Republic.
+We are delighted to extend a warm invitation to participants from around the globe to join us at the "8th International Conference on Antimicrobial and Antibacterial Agents," scheduled to take place on December 11-12, 2025 Prague, Czech Republic

-Our conference theme, "Novel Advancements and Therapeutic Acuities in Microbial Infection, Immunity & Drug Resistance," sets the stage for an engaging and insightful event.
-This conference serves as a robust platform for scientists, researchers, professors, engineers, industry leaders, and students in the fields of microbiology, virology, infectious diseases, and related disciplines to exchange knowledge and expertise.
+Our conference theme, "Innovations and Emerging Strategies in Combating Microbial Infections and Drug Resistance," sets the stage for an engaging and insightful event.
+This conference serves as a premier platform for scientists, researchers, professors, engineers, industry leaders, and students in the fields of microbiology, virology, infectious diseases, and related disciplines to exchange knowledge and expertise.

 Target Audience: